WGR-FM: Star 102.5 on HD2

 Star 102.5, still anachronistically using its former frequency, moved to 107.7-HD2 in June 2023.

 In June 2023, as part of Audacy's continuing financial downsizing, Audacy moved its hot adult contemporary station, Star 102.5, to a reactivated HD2 channel on WLKK after the 102.5 license was sold to K-Love as WBKV.
 The maneuver was an effort to retain the intellectual properties of the station after the sale, as a countermeasure against rival broadcaster Townsquare Media acquiring the WTSS call sign that had been on 102.5 and branding the station then known as WMSX (a longstanding rival of Star's) as "The New Star 96.1."
 Townsquare's WTSS dropped the "Star" brand in October after discussions with Audacy; The Buffalo News media critic Alan Pergament raised the possibility that Star 102.5 would revive its Christmas music format on WLKK-HD2 in November.
 WLKK-HD2 flipped to Christmas music as usual on November 1, matching 96.1's flip.
 In April 2024, Audacy indicated plans to continue operating the digital-only "Star 102.5" when it included the channel among a suite that would begin using Super Hi-Fi AI-powered automation.

 On October 10, 2024, WLKK-HD2 became the first station in North America to flip to Christmas music that was not doing so as part of a stunt, issuing its first social media statements since the station left analog FM.
 It was again first in 2025, doing so on the morning of October 18.

-Audacy registered several domain names tied to a potential return of the Star brand to the terrestrial airwaves in late October 2025.
-Shortly after this was revealed, Audacy revealed a "Star 107.7" logo on the former Star 102.5 web site.